 • Listen to each other in a respectful way; • Understand each other's perspectives; • Define areas of agreement and disagreement; and • Move forward toward resolution.

 Each mediation is different.
 Generally, mediation begins as a conversation around a table.
-A top priority is making sure the parties feel at ease.The core phases of mediation include: the mediator's introductory remarks explaining what mediation is, opening statements in joint session by the parties that identify the issues, discussion and problem solving, private sessions if beneficial, and drafting the agreement if a settlement is reached.
+A top priority is making sure the parties feel at ease.The core phases of mediation include: the mediator's introductory remarks explaining what mediation is, opening statements in joint session by the parties that identify the issues, discussion and problem solving, brainstorming solutions and evaluating those solutions, private sessions if beneficial, and drafting the agreement if a settlement is reached.
 The mediator does not share mediation discussions with anyone outside of the joint mediation session.
 The mediator will not disclose information discussed in a private session with anyone outside of the private session unless authorized to do so.
 The mediator will help the parties write up an agreement once the dispute has been resolved.
 The parties are encouraged to have a lawyer review any agreement that is reached.
 Agreements reached, when signed, are contracts that are legally binding.

 The mediator does not take sides or make a decision for the parties.
 A mediator does not declare a winner or a loser, make findings of fact, rule on issues of law, or coerce parties to reach a settlement.

 Advantages of mediation include:

 • Cost -- mediation takes less time than litigation and is considerably less expensive;

 • Confidentiality -- unlike litigation, mediation is completely confidential, with exceptions for child abuse and threatened criminal acts;